-Pulmonary Rehabilitation Course commences April 2020
+Pulmonary Rehabilitation Course April 2020 UPDATE

 This is an evidence based exercise and education programme and is designed to help people with chronic respiratory conditions improve their ability to cope with their shortness of breath and their symptoms.
 Contact your medical professional to see if this course is suitable for you, just ask for a Pulmonary Rehab course referral.